NeonLights10/Sigma-Kizuna/README.md

 - %addrole/removerole - Create and remove roles
 - %addmember/removemember - Add and remove members from roles
 - %stats - Display stats about the bot
+- %kick - Kick a user
+- %slowmode - Enable slow mode on a server

 Sigma/Kizuna can now respond to non-bound commands anywhere in the server.
 This means that music commands will only work in the channels you specify in the config, while other commands will work anywhere.
 They also respond to mentions!